kingspp/kingspp.github.io/_posts/2019-09-22-missing-value-treatment-using-clustering-technique.md

     Actual Values of the mask: [1.2 1.7 1.5 4.
 1.6]

-## Single Column Missing Value Treament
+## Single Column Missing Value Treatment
 In this case, we are considering the scenario that there are missing values in a single column.

 ### Column Based Ignore